ferranGimeno/Assignment2/README.txt

 SELECT AVG(*) FROM User as u, Activity as a WHERE u.id = a.userid

 3. Find the top 20 users with the highest number of activities.
+SELECT u.id
+FROM User AS u, Activity AS a
+WHERE u.id = a.user_id
+GROUP BY u.id
+ORDER BY COUNT (a.id) DESC
-SELECT u.id FROM x WHERE x LIMIT 20 ASC
+LIMIT 20

 4. Find all users who have taken a taxi.
 SELECT u.id FROM User as u, Activity as a WHERE u.id = a.user_id AND a.transportation_mode LIKE "taxi"